 International Student, Scholar, and Employee Services

 Emma is the Associate Director of the Office of International Education and has worked at UVM since 2012.
 She leads the services for UVM's international students and visiting researchers.
 This includes overseeing UVM's compliance obligations, supervising a team of talented staff, and collaborating closely with campus partners to improve and support the experiences of our international students and scholars.
-She is a member of the President's Commision for Inclusive Excellence.
 Emma completed her undergraduate and master's degrees at the University of Illinois at Urbana-Champaign.
 She has lived, studied, and worked abroad, including six years in Germany, a college study abroad experience in Spain, and just before moving to Vermont she worked at Trường Đại học Quy Nhơn in southcentral Vietnam as a Fulbright fellow.
 Emma has presented and published widely within and outside of international education and has held regional and national roles for NAFSA (Association of International Educators).
-She currently serves as NAFSA's Dean for the Assessment and Evaluation curriculum.
+This includes serving as a Dean for the Assessment and Evaluation curriculum, training as a member of Trainer Corps, serving as the Vermont state representative, and host of other volunteer roles.
+She is an elected member of the ISEP (International Student Exchange Program) Council of Advisors.
 In her free time, Emma loves biking by the lake, growing tomatoes, and learning how to speak Portuguese.

 Sarah van Nostrand